 Bodyweight workouts can build a lot of strength, and can be done absolutely anywhere for the perfect way to introduce functional fitness into your lifestyle.
 Examples of bodyweight fitness include:

-- Press ups
+Press ups

-- Pulls ups (anywhere you can find a horizontal bar – many parks now have free outdoor gyms!)
+Pull ups (anywhere you can find a horizontal bar – many parks now have free outdoor gyms!)

-- Dips
+Dips

-- Handstands
+Handstands

-- Headstands
+Headstands

-- Plank variations
+Plank variations

-- Squats and lunge variations
+Squats and lunge variations

-To push your work out up a notch, get some cheap resistance bands like these to advance your body weight routine – they’re small enough to pack up into your bag when you’re on the road, too!
+To push your workout up a notch, get some cheap resistance bands like these to advance your body weight routine – they’re small enough to pack up into your bag when you’re on the road, too!

 Cycle

-You’ll need a bike, which you can get second hand anywhere from £30 – it totally depends on how much of your savings you want to invest.
+You’ll need a bike, which you can get secondhand anywhere from £30 – it totally depends on how much of your savings you want to invest.
 Once you’ve got your own bike, though, you can cut down on your transport costs massively, while getting fit and healthy simultaneously.

-Many cities now have dedicated bike paths to make cycling safer, so it’s worth planning your route out in advance to see what roads you’ll have to take on your journey.
-Commuting to work can be a great way of introducing regular exercise to your routine, while heading out into the countryside at the weekend will let you cover miles of ground and see far more of your local area.
+Many cities now have dedicated bike paths to make cycling safer, so it’s worth planning your route in advance to see what roads you’ll have to take on your journey.
+Commuting to work can be a great way of introducing regular exercise to your routine while heading out into the countryside at the weekend will let you cover miles of ground and see far more of your local area.

 […] listed 12 exercises that can be done from anywhere with minimal cost […]